chalana05/WeatherWave/README.md

 # 🌤️ WeatherWave

-A responsive React weather application that displays current weather information for multiple cities.
+A modern, responsive weather application built with React that displays current weather information for multiple cities with a beautiful UI and smooth animations.

 ## Features